ltoinel/AssesmentNG/README.md

-# assesment-ng
+# AssesmentNG

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+AssesmentNG is a new generation of assesment tool based on artificial inteligence engine.
+This project is the Web user interface for the assesment tool.

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.